wilsonyou/nebula/docs/manual-EN/1.overview/2.quick-start/install-with-docker-compose.md

 sudo apt-get update
 ```

 3. Install packages to allow `apt` to use a repository over HTTPS.
+When your are prompted, press `y`.

 ``` bash
 sudo apt-get install \